Recognizing Scam Peptide Vendors: Red Flags, COA Fraud & Payment Traps

 How to identify fraudulent peptide vendors before ordering — fake lab photos, COA mismatches, Telegram-only operations, pricing red flags, and payment traps that signal a scam.

-The research peptide vendor market has a significant scam problem.
-Exit scams, quality fraud (selling underdosed or mislabeled product), and outright fake storefronts are all documented in the community.
-The consequences of buying from a bad vendor range from financial loss to injecting an unknown substance.
-This guide catalogs every significant red flag identified in the Pepticker research community, vendor news monitoring, and public reports at /vendornews.
+The research peptide vendor market has a documented fraud problem.
+Exit scams, quality fraud (selling underdosed or mislabeled product), and outright fake storefronts are reported regularly in community spaces.
+The consequences range from financial loss to injecting an unknown substance.
+This guide catalogs the most significant red flags across website presence, COA documentation, pricing, payment, and fulfillment — and explains how to verify before purchasing.

 Website and Business Presence Red Flags

-Fake lab addresses: Some vendors list a physical address that does not correspond to any real business.
-Use Google Maps Street View to check the address.
-Common findings: the address is a residential house, a vacant lot, a UPS Store mailbox, or simply does not exist.
-A real peptide vendor with a legitimate lab or fulfillment operation will have a visible commercial property at their stated address.
+Unverifiable addresses: Some vendors list a physical address that does not correspond to any real business.
+Use Google Maps Street View to check.
+Common findings: residential house, vacant lot, UPS Store mailbox, or no building at all.
+A vendor with a legitimate lab or fulfillment operation will have a verifiable commercial property at their stated address.
+Cross-reference with state business registration databases and WHOIS domain registration data.

-No physical website, Telegram-only vendors: Vendors who operate exclusively through Telegram channels with no permanent website are particularly risky.
-Telegram is ephemeral — a channel can be deleted instantly, leaving no recourse for buyers.
-This does not mean all Telegram-based vendors are scams, but the absence of a stable web presence dramatically reduces accountability.
-Look for vendors with permanent URLs, verifiable domain registration history (WHOIS lookup), and a presence on multiple independent community forums.
+Telegram-only operations: Vendors operating exclusively through Telegram channels with no permanent website are particularly risky.
+Telegram is ephemeral — a channel can be deleted instantly, leaving no recourse.
+This does not mean all Telegram-based vendors are scams, but the absence of a stable web presence with verifiable domain history dramatically reduces accountability.
+Domain age matters: use WHOIS to check registration date.
+A vendor with a 2-month-old domain claiming years of operational history is a red flag.

 COA Red Flags: The Quality Fraud Layer

-COA name mismatch: The vendor name on the COA should be the testing lab, not the peptide vendor itself.
-If a vendor’s COA is printed on their own letterhead, it is almost certainly in-house testing — which is a conflict of interest and carries no independent verification.
-Compare the lab name on the COA to known independent testing labs (Janoshik, AFI, Chromate).
-If the lab name is unfamiliar and not verifiable online, treat the COA with extreme skepticism.
+In-house COAs: The vendor name on a COA should be the testing lab, not the peptide vendor itself.
+If a vendor's COA is printed on their own letterhead, it is almost certainly in-house testing — a conflict of interest with no independent verification.
+Compare the lab name on every COA against known independent testing labs (Janoshik, AFI, Chromate).
+If the lab name is unfamiliar and not verifiable online, treat the COA as unverified.

-Peptide name mismatch: COA fraud sometimes involves re-using a COA from one peptide for another.
-Check that the peptide name on the COA matches the product you ordered exactly, including any variant designations (e.g., CJC-1295 with DAC vs. without DAC are different compounds).
-Lot number mismatch: If the vial has no lot number, or the lot number on the vial does not match the COA, the COA may not correspond to the product you received.
-See our full COA reading guide at /guides/reading-a-coa.
+Peptide name or lot number mismatch: COA fraud sometimes involves reusing a COA from one peptide for another, or from one lot for a subsequent batch.
+Check that the peptide name on the COA matches the product exactly, including variant designations (e.g., CJC-1295 with DAC vs. without DAC are different compounds).
+The lot number on the vial must match the COA.
+If the vial has no lot number, or the numbers differ, the COA may not correspond to what you received.
+See /guides/reading-a-coa for full COA evaluation guidance.

 Pricing Red Flags: Too Good to Be True

 Peptide synthesis has real costs: raw amino acids, HPLC purification runs, lyophilization, testing, and logistics.
-A vendor pricing 50% or more below the established market rate is almost certainly cutting corners somewhere.
-The most common shortcuts: (1) lower actual peptide content than labeled (selling 2 mg in a “5 mg” vial); (2) lower purity than the COA claims (selling 85% purity at 98% purity prices); (3) no actual independent testing; (4) using a cheaper, incorrect compound entirely.
-Use the Pepticker vendor comparison page to benchmark pricing.
-Unusually low price for a specific peptide (e.g., tirzepatide 10 mg at 50% below the average vendor price) warrants a very skeptical review of the COA before purchasing.
+A vendor pricing 50% or more below the established market rate is almost certainly cutting corners.
+The most common shortcuts: (1) lower actual peptide content than labeled (selling 2 mg in a "5 mg" vial); (2) lower purity than the COA claims; (3) no actual independent testing; (4) using a cheaper, different compound entirely.
+Use the Pepticker vendor comparison page to benchmark current market pricing.
+An unusually low price for a specific peptide — especially a complex, difficult-to-synthesize one like tirzepatide or MOTS-c — warrants rigorous COA review before purchasing.

 Tracking and Fulfillment Red Flags

-No tracking number provided: Legitimate vendors provide a tracking number within 24–48 hours of order confirmation.
-Refusal to provide tracking or repeatedly “pending” tracking numbers are classic delay tactics of a vendor who has not shipped (or has no intention of shipping).
-Tracking number not valid or wrong carrier: Some scammers generate valid-looking but non-functional tracking numbers, or provide a number from a different carrier than claimed.
-Verify tracking numbers directly on the carrier’s website.
-Extended or unexplained shipping delays: Delays beyond 10 business days without explanation, combined with non-responsive customer support, are a strong indicator of an exit scam in progress.
+No tracking number within 48 hours: Legitimate vendors provide a tracking number within 24–48 hours of order confirmation.
+Refusal or repeated "pending" tracking numbers are classic delay tactics.
+Unverifiable tracking: Some scammers generate valid-looking but non-functional tracking numbers, or provide numbers from a different carrier than claimed.
+Verify tracking numbers directly on the carrier's website, not through links the vendor provides.
+Shipping delays beyond 10 business days without proactive communication, combined with non-responsive customer support, are a strong indicator of an exit scam in progress.

 Payment Red Flags